isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-09-post-the-sook-ching.md

 The nightmare of that “purification  through purge” has passed into history –  unforgettable history.

-For me personally, Sook Ching was  no “purification through purge.”
+For me personally, Sook Ching was  no “purification through purge".
 Yes, my  guilelessness had been purged – but Sook Ching was also impurification for me: my initiation, into the reality of a hard and cruel world.

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/the-sook-ching/5-majun.png)
 <div style="background-color: white;">Illustration and handwritten note by the artist Ma Jun (马骏) describing the display of severed heads at the Cathay Building on 6 July 1942. <i>All rights reserved, Tan, S. T. L., et. al. (2009).
 Syonan Years 1942–1945: Living Beneath the Rising Sun.
 Singapore: National Archives of Singapore.</i><br></div>